Contact US +1 (647) 643-5426

 Leasehold Interest

-A leasehold interest provides temporary ownership or occupancy rights to a property for a fixed period, typically 100 years or as agreed in a lease contract with the freehold owner.
-At the end of the lease term, ownership rights revert to the freeholder.
-Leasehold interests must also be registered to be legally enforceable.
+A leasehold interest grants the right to use or occupy a property for a specified period under a lease agreement.
+Ownership remains with the freeholder, and rights revert to them once the lease expires.
+Leasehold interests must be registered to be enforceable.

 Life Estate Ownership

-Key Ways for Real Estate Lawyers to Transfer Property Ownership
+Key Ways Real Estate Lawyers Transfer Property in Canada

 Sale and Purchase Agreements